AMENDMENTS TO LAWYER ADVERTISING RULES

 LAWYER REFERRAL SERVICE RULE

-On May 3, 2017, the Supreme Court of Florida entered an order dismissing the bar’s petition to amend Rule 4-7.22 on lawyer referral services without prejudice so that the Court may “engage in informed discussions with the Bar and those who are in favor or against the proposed regulation of matching and other similar services.”
-Case No. SC16-1470.
+On March 8, 2018, the Supreme Court of Florida adopted amendments to rules relating to lawyer referral services proposed by the bar in case number SC16-1470.
 In re: Amendments to the Rules Regulating the Florida Bar – Subchapter 4-7 (Lawyer Referral Services).
 For more information on the LRS amendments, please visit the bar’s dedicated page.

 BOARD OF GOVERNORS POLICY ON REVIEW OF ADVERTISING FILING

 On March 28, 2014, the Board of Governors adopted a new policy interpreting Rule 4-7.19 regarding filing and review of lawyer advertisements.
 The new policy will go into effect on July 1, 2014.
 The policy is as follows:

 The Board of Governors also directed staff to monitor cost of program administration compared with fees and report to the Board of Governors whether a reduction in filing fees is warranted.